otakustay/react-diff-view/README.md

 ### 2.x

 - The main module is now `cjs/index.js`, with an ES version at `es/index.js`, style is placed at `style/index.css`.
-- `Diff` component requires a function `children` prop to render hunks.
+- `children` prop on `Diff` component is now of type function which receives `hunks` as its argument.
 - `diffType` prop on `Diff` component is now required.
 - `customClassNames` and `customEvents` props are removed from `Diff` component, instead of it `Hunk` and `Decoration` component receives `xxxClassName` and `xxxEvents`, see [Customize events](#customize-events) and [Customize styles](#customize-styles) sections.
 - `hideGutter` and `gutterAnchor` props are merged into `gutterType` prop with 3 values: `"default"`, `"anchor"` and `"none"`.